(Frequently Asked Questions)

 |How many Challenges are there?

-There are two challenges run throughout the calendar year.
+There are two Challenges run in each calendar year.
 Both Challenges run for 10 weeks.

 |How many teams can be registered for each Challenge?